apache/couchdb-documentation/src/api/ddoc/views.rst

 .. note::

     Language-specific analyzers are optimized for the specified language.
 You cannot combine a generic analyzer with a language-specific analyzer.
-Instead, you might use a :ref:`per-field-analyzers` to select different analyzers for different fields within the documents.
+Instead, you might use a :ref:`per-field-analyzers <api/ddoc/view>` to select different analyzers for different fields within the documents.

 .. _api/ddoc/view/per-field-analyzers: